NYC vs LA … Which Coast is Better?

 Winner: Los Angeles

 Quality of Life

-The old cliche that life moves fast in New York City couldn’t be any closer to the truth.
-Everyone is always in a rush and the people looking for jobs outweigh what’s available.
-This can become incredibly stressful if you’re trying to start a new life on the East Coast.
+This can become a very stressful situation if you’re trying to start a new life on the East Coast.
 So unless you know exactly what you’re going to do, where to live and have the logistics figured out, it’s going to take a while to get settled in.

-LA is much easier to settle into if you’re moving from a different state.
-California is pretty much the same throughout, but Los Angeles is just the epicenter of anything important.
-Downtown LA is nowhere near as big as Manhattan, but it still feels like city-living.
-It also has hills, beaches and deserts that each carry their own subcultures.
-You’ll soon learn that almost everything is calmer and more simple to do in LA.
+L.A. is a lot easier to settle into if you’re moving from a different state.
+California is pretty much the same throughout, but Los Angeles is the epicenter.
+Downtown L.A. is nowhere near as big as Manhattan, but it still feels like city-living, if that’s what you want.

-New York City is the place to go if you’re looking for life experience.
+New York City is the place to go if you’re looking for life experience and independence.
 There’s no time to mess around and you’ll be thrust into a beautiful metropolis of hard workers.
-It’s a rock tumbler of a city that’ll smooth out your edges and make you a better person.
+Its culture will set you straight and smooth out your edges, and you’ll emerge a better, more worldly person.

 Los Angeles is funner, but spread very thin.
 The city is full of transplants trying and failing to make it out here thanks to social media’s glamorization.
 Some are lucky, but L.A. is huge and if you’re trying to make it in entertainment, just know that so are the majority of newcomers.